Roger Stone juror's anti-Trump social media posts surface after she defends DOJ prosecutors

 On March 24, 2019, Hart shared a Facebook post saying that Republicans who complained about then-Special Counsel Robert Mueller's probe were deliberately "ignoring the numerous indictments, guilty pleas, and convictions of people in 45’s inner-circle," referring to Trump.

 And, on Nov.
 15, 2019 -- the day she voted to convict Stone on seven counts of obstruction, witness tampering and making false statements to Congress -- Hart tweeted two "heart" emojis, followed by two pump-fist emojis.

-Her tweet linked to a post that has since been taken down from public view.
+Her tweet linked to a Facebook post that has since been taken down from public view.

+FLASHBACK: FORMER FBI DIRECTOR MCCABE ADMITS LYING TO INVESTIGATORS, STILL NO CHARGES

 Hart did not immediately respond to Fox News' request for comment.
 The Memphis Commercial Appeal noted that she was a native of the city and had served a term as the president of its school board.

-The posts surfaced the same day that U.S. District Judge Amy Berman Jackson, who oversaw the Stone case, unsealed her order from earlier this month denying Stone's request for a new trial.
+The posts surfaced the same day that Judge Jackson, who oversaw the Stone case, unsealed her order from earlier this month denying Stone's request for a new trial.

-Stone's team argued that an unnamed juror had misled the court concerning his exposure to the media during the case, and also had some potential bias because of his work with the IRS, which sometimes has interfaced with the DOJ on criminal matters.
+Stone's team argued that an unnamed juror had misled the court concerning his or her exposure to the media during the case, and also had some potential bias because of his or her work with the IRS, which sometimes has interfaced with the DOJ on criminal matters.

 But, Jackson shot down the motion for a new trial, saying the juror's potential bias was not demonstrated -- and even if it were, it wasn't significant enough to warrant the drastic step of calling for a new trial.